Under the Covers, Vol. 1: Track listing

+Bonus Tracks on iTunes Deluxe Version

 Volumes 2 & 3

 In July 2009, Shout!
 Factory released their second album, Under the Covers, Vol. 2, covering songs from the 1970s.
 Under the Covers, Vol. 3 followed in 2013, containing songs recorded in the 1980s.
+The 2015 boxset Completely Under the Covers collects all three volumes, including the bonus tracks previously only available on the iTunes deluxe editions.